Everything Coming to HBO Max in 2021

 On top of that, and HBO proper's already solid TV slate, the list of HBO Max original shows and movies is growing fast, with 50 all-new titles set to arrive in 2021, along with returning favorites.
 Here's what to look out for this year.
 Note: Only HBO Max Originals and the previously mentioned Warner Bros. theatrical films are covered here; for new and returning HBO series (like Succession), check out our 2021 TV preview, and read our 2021 movie preview and 2021 Netflix calendar while you're at it.

-Mortal Kombat, one of the most popular video games ever made, has been adapted into feature films before, but it's been a while, and the people are clamoring to return to the 18 realms in which citizens must duel in martial arts tournaments to conquer each other.
+Mortal Kombat, one of the most popular video game franchises ever made, has been adapted into feature films before, but it's been a while, and the people are clamoring to return to the realms in which champions must duel in martial arts tournaments to conquer each other.

 Those Who Wish Me DeadMovie.
 May 14.